Infinity (comic book): Part 1 – "Infinity"

 Arriving on Earth, the Outrider begins looking for Earth's secrets as he searches through Avengers Tower and the Jean Grey School for Higher Learning.
 Appearing at a S.W.O.R.D. base, the Outrider kills a S.W.O.R.D. agent in an effort to find Earth's weakness.
-While badly beaten by the Inhumans, the Outrider is ultimately able to inform Thanos that the Avengers have left Earth, prompting his forces to prepare to invade Earth.
+While badly beaten by the Inhumans, the Outrider informs Thanos that the Avengers have left Earth, prompting his forces to prepare to invade Earth.

 Avengers – "Avengers Universe 1"

 The Avengers travel in space to the Galactic Council to decide the fate of the incoming Builders.
 The decision is to lure them into a trap and destroy them.
 Things go well in the council's favor until the Builders decloak the rest of their fleet and destroy most of the council's frigates.
 The Avengers, together with the remaining ships retreat in defeat.